MicrosoftDocs/microsoft-salescopilot-docs/articles/build-apis.md

 - The input context that your application APIs can expect from Sales app (the capability)
 - The type of insights that each capability can show in the user interface (and therefore what your APIs should provide)
-- The descriptions that are needed at the API level, and for each API input and output, to help Sales app identify the correct API to invoke at runtime
+- The descriptions that are needed at the API level, and for each API input and output, to help the Sales app identify the correct API to invoke at runtime

 > [!NOTE]
 > Although these definitions are provided with high confidence, they are subject to change based on our internal reviews, testing, and feedback.
 Some descriptions might currently be empty.
 We are in the process of defining these descriptions and will provide updates in a future version of the guide.